AVOIDANT TO SECURE ROADMAP: PART I

 2. IDENTIFY AND CHALLENGE LIMITING BELIEFS

-Cognitive Behavioural Therapy is a form of talk therapy where you interact with a trained therapist, but it isn’t about your past.
+This is a form of talk therapy where you interact with a trained therapist, but it isn’t about your past.
 Instead, it focuses on the present and teaches you to recognize how you respond to stressors in your life and how you might change your responses in order to ease your distress.
 The basic principle is to pay close attention to notice the link between our thoughts, feelings and behaviours, and then start to challenge the assumptions underpinning them.
 It allows you to identify and challenge unhealthy core beliefs, to find evidence contrary to the beliefs and gives you tools to replace it with realistic thought patterns.
+For example, it is important to recognise and find evidence that while you may have experienced love as painful in the past, there is no reason to believe it will be in the future and there are people who can be trusted to be close to you.
 Common CBT behavioral techniques then include scheduling activities for yourself that bring you enjoyment and a sense of accomplishment, planning ways to make the best use of your time, breaking down big, daunting tasks into smaller, more manageable ones, facing your fears gradually and systematically so they diminish.

 CBT with a therapist is more effective than self-help, but self-directed CBT can be very effective too.
 This site isn't a resource for CBT but there are many online, and multiple options for doing CBT without a therapist, including self-help books and Internet-based treatment.
 One of the major goals of CBT is for you to "become your own therapist" by learning skills that you can continue to practice after you've ended treatment.